Richmond Kiwanis Club

 We are community members that serve our children and community.

-We have been in existence for almost 100 years in Richmond (Kiwanis International is now 107 years old).
+We have been in existence for over 100 years in Richmond (Kiwanis International is now 107 years old).

-We meet at the 19th Hole Restaurant, Shirkey Golf Club, Richmond, MO on TUESDAYS for lunch.
+We meet at the Hometown Pizza Restaurant, Downtown Richmond, MO on TUESDAYS for lunch.

 We gather at 11:45 and ring the Bell at 12:10.
 Meetings end at 1 pm.